-Peptides helping researchers in search for Parkinson's disease treatmentMarch 19th, 2013 in Medical research /
+Peptides helping researchers in search for Parkinson's disease treatmentMarch 19, 2013 in Medicine & Health / Medical research

 (Medical Xpress)—Australian researchers have taken the first step in using bioactive peptides as the building blocks to help 'build a new brain' to treat degenerative brain disease.

 Deakin University biomedical scientist Dr Richard Williams is working in a team with Dr David Nisbet from the Australian National University and Dr Clare Parish at the Florey Neuroscience Institute to develop a way to repair the damaged parts of the brain that cause Parkinson's disease.

 Parkinson's disease develops when the brain cells (or neurons) that produce the chemical dopamine die or are damaged.
 Dopamine neurons produce a lubricant that helps the brain transmit signals to the body that control muscles and movement.
 When these cells die or are damaged the result is the shaking and muscle stiffness that are among the common symptoms of the disease.